“Let it snow! Let it snow! Let it snow!”

 I have never heard bass anglers actually sing these lyrics of a popular Christmas song, but I could understand if they did.
 Often times the bite can actually be fantastic on reservoirs where northern-strain largemouth live, especially if it’s the first snowstorm of winter.
-Fair-weather fishermen stay home on snowy days, but hard-core anglers know it’s worth the trouble to bear the wet and cold because snow seems to activate
+Fair-weather fishermen stay home on snowy days, but hard-core anglers know it’s worth the trouble to bear the wet and cold because snow seems to activate those bass.

 A snowstorm affects northern-strain largemouth the same way a rainstorm does during the warmer months.
 It is a low-pressure system featuring clouds that darken the skies and turn on bass.